Research Projects and Groups

 Figure 2 illustrates how subgrid heterogeneity is represented in Ent.
 Ent represents a grid cell or catchment hydrologic subregion as an “ent cell”, and subgrid heterogeneity as dynamic patches of vegetation communities, comprised of cohorts of plants that are ensembles of identical individuals.
 Patches dynamically open or merge according to disturbances and development of plant communities.
 Canopy conductances from each patch are summed to the ent cell level to couple with the atmosphere.
 All patches in one ent cell experience the same atmospheric conditions.
 Currently, conductances of water vapor from each patch are summed over the ent cell, such that all patches then share the same water balance.
 Subgrid heterogeneity of water balances is a development area.

-Biomass pools for woody plants consist of carbon pools for foliage, live and dead stem, sapwood, fine and coarse roots, and a labile carbon reserve pool to which photosynthetic uptake (and eventually retranslocated nitrogen) is stored and from which growth is allocated.
+Biomass pools for woody plants consist of carbon pools for foliage, live and dead stem, sapwood, fine and coarse roots, and a labile carbon reserve pool, as illustrated in Figure 3.
+The labile carbon pool stores carbon assimilated from photosynthetic uptake or retranslocated from senescence, and carbon is allocated from it for respiration and growth.
 Herbaceous plants have only foliage, fine root, and labile pools.
 Nitrogen content is currently specified by fixed carbon:nitrogen ratios by PFT and carbon pool.

 Plant geometry is specified by height, crown diameter and ellipticity, stem diameter (diameter at breast height, dbh), and leaf area index.
 These variables allow determination of foliage density within crowns as part of the calculation of canopy radiative transfer.
 Leaf characteristics are described in the section on Biophysics.

 Cohorts of ensembles of identical individuals in a patch community are organized in linked list data structures, from tallest to shortest.
 This stratification organizes the cohorts in their competition for light.
-Horizontal spatial distribution of individuals is statistical and not explicit, with a constraint that crowns do not overlap (see Section on canopy radiative transfer).
-The number of cohorts per patch may be restricted as an option if necessary.
+Horizontal spatial distribution of individuals is statistical and not explicit, but the canopy radiative transfer model imposes a constraint that crowns do not intersect.

 Routines to summarize cohort properties to the patch level are called half-hourly for fluxes, daily for biomass pools, and intermittently for significant community structural changes.